stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ## Processing columns with awk <a name="awk"></a>
-- awk is a programming language named after its three inventors: Alfred Aho, Peter Weinberger and Brian Kernighan.
+- *awk* is a programming language named after its three inventors: Alfred Aho, Peter Weinberger and Brian Kernighan.
-- awk is powerful at processing files, particularly column based files, which are commonplace in bioinformatics e.g. BED, GFF and SAM files.
+- *awk* is powerful at processing files, particularly column based files, which are commonplace in bioinformatics e.g. BED, GFF and SAM files.
-- Although complex programs can be written in awk, we will use it directly on the command line.
+- Although complex programs can be written in *awk*, we will use it directly on the command line.
 - Before we begin we need to change directory to the correct location.

 ```bash
 $ cd ~/Module2_Linux_scripting/awk/

 ```
-- awk reads a file line by line, splitting each line into columns.
+- *awk* reads a file line by line, splitting each line into columns.
      - This makes it easy to extract a single column or multiple columns.
 - We will use a GFF file for all of our examples.